Class 6 – Years 5 and 6

-Teacher – Mrs Gething, Mrs Duggan (Tuesday afternoon)
+Teachers – Mrs Gething, Mrs Adjei (Monday afternoons)

-Teaching Assistants – Mrs Burniston, Mrs Chesworth and Mrs Lindsay
+Teaching Assistants – Mrs Chesworth, Mrs Cole (Mondays)

 Your support is hugely appreciated and a major part of the success your child will experience in school.
 If you or your child have any concerns at all, please feel free to contact me at any time.

 Our text this term is The Lion, The Witch and The Wardrobe by C.S.
 Lewis.
 We will be using this text to develop different styles of writing, as well as looking at related non-fiction.
 Children will also be undertaking weekly comprehension, often linked to our topics or current affairs.
 There will also be spelling, grammar and punctuation lessons as well as our Big Write and Extended Writing sessions.
-This is where the children complete a given writing task completely independently, in silence within a specific genre or text type.
+This is where the children get to showcase their literary skills and talents within a specific genre or text type.

 Our literacy targets focus on spelling, word and sentence level work, writing a range of genres, comprehension, grammar, punctuation and handwriting.
-For example, for word we will be learning about a range of different prefixes and suffixes and how words change as tenses change.
-Sentence level work will look at developing sentences using a variety of pronouns and prepositions, using sentences with different forms in their writing, using different tenses and ways to link clauses and phrases.
+For example, for word we will be learning about a range of prefixes and suffixes and how words change as tenses change.
+Sentence level work will look at developing sentences using a variety of different ways to link clauses and phrases.
 Text will be looking at a variety of punctuation including the use of colons and semi-colons, the different ways to move a story forwards and the range of ways to organise related ideas in sections or paragraphs.
-We will review previously studied aspects of ‘SpaG’ (spelling, punctuation and grammar) and ensure all children are familiar with the range of different ways they can enhance their writing.
+We will review previously studied aspects of ‘SPaG’ (spelling, punctuation and grammar) and ensure all children are familiar with the range of different ways they can enhance their writing.
 Children will be encouraged to demonstrate these through writing narratives, writing about real events, writing poetry and writing for different purposes.
 We will also continue developing our handwriting so all children can work towards a neat, legible cursive style and earn (or re-earn) their Pen Licence.

-In Maths our targets will focus upon problem solving, including one, two and multi-step problems and orders of operations.
-Fast, accurate mental arithmetic and a solid knowledge of inverse operations are at the heart of much of the work we will be covering in the early part of the term whilst the Year 6 children prepare for the mid-May SATs.
-Our mini Maths topics usually cover one or two weeks and homework tasks will be set to reinforce this at home.
+In Maths our targets will focus upon Number and Place Value, including one, two and multi-step problems and orders of operations.
+Fast, accurate mental arithmetic, multiplication tables and a solid knowledge of inverse operations are at the heart of much of the work we will be covering this term and your support in helping the children to speed up with their tables and number bonds is invaluable.

-Homework (grammar/punctuation or writing, spellings and maths activities) will be given out on a Friday and needs to be returned by Wednesday.
+Homework (grammar/punctuation, reading comprehension, spellings and maths activities) will be given out on a Friday and needs to be returned by Wednesday.
 This term the spelling test will be held on Friday mornings.
-Children will be given year group specific spellings that include 3 Tricky/Red words and a number of highlighted words of the weekly pattern.
-Your child will be sent home with a sheet each Friday for them to keep at home so they can then practise their spelling.
+Children will be given a series of words that follow the weekly pattern or rule and should consider both their meaning as well as their spelling.
+Sentences that use the words should be written in the red homework book.
 Your help and support with spellings and times tables is invaluable in helping the children to continue making good progress.

 It is really important that the children read and record this every day.
 Once children have grasped the ‘mechanics’ of accessing a text discussing with you their reading matter is of great help to broaden their reading skills.
 We are working hard in school to promote Reading for Meaning.
 Whilst it is important for children to be heard read as much as possible, to develop your child's understanding we need to question them about what they are reading too.
 For example, talking about the plot, characters, what they think will happen in the book, etc. There are lots of ideas for this and some interesting websites they can access that promote that love of reading (please see the bottom of the page).
 Most popular children's authors have their own websites with some great activities for the children to do.